How to Automate Tasks in SQL Management Studio

 - Provide a step name.

-- Enter the script or command you want to execute.
+- Enter the script or command you want to automate.

 - Click OK to save the step.